xairy/raw-gadget/README.md

 2. Enable debug output for Raw Gadget (and Dummy HCD/UDC if you're using it).

-    Add the following line to the very beginning of `raw_gadget/raw_gadget.c`:
+    To do this, add the following line to the very beginning of `raw_gadget/raw_gadget.c`:

     ``` c
     #define DEBUG
     ```

-    Rebuild and reinsert the module.
+    Then rebuild and reinsert the module.

 3. Check the kernel log via `dmesg` to figure out what is failing.